Voice-Privacy-Challenge/Voice-Privacy-Challenge-2024/README.md

 ## Acknowledgments

-Some parts of the code are based on [VoicePAT](https://github.com/DigitalPhonetics/VoicePAT) (Paper: https://ieeexplore.ieee.org/document/10365329)
+Some parts of the code and structure are based on [VoicePAT](https://github.com/DigitalPhonetics/VoicePAT) (Paper: https://ieeexplore.ieee.org/document/10365329)